Changelog

 The versions exist as part of the git repository under the form of tags.

-package.
+These changelogs only apply to the wiles-base package.
 The frontend / backend are not currently versioned.

 See all the open and resolved tickets here.